-- i.
-Whether the proposal avoids creating any demand for services and infrastructure at a cost to the wider community. - ii.
-The extent to which the proposal provides for sustainable infrastructure and servicing and in particular the supply of water. - iii.
-Whether the proposal utilises low impact stormwater design solutions. - iv.
+- Whether the proposal avoids creating any demand for services and infrastructure at a cost to the wider community. - The extent to which the proposal provides for sustainable infrastructure and servicing and in particular the supply of water. - For integrated residential developments, visitor accommodation, or retirement facilities, the provision and design of reticulated supply of water (storage, reticulation, treatment and ongoing management), rainwater harvesting and appropriate water demand management (savings), including legal mechanisms for their implementation. - iv.
+Whether the proposal utilises low impact stormwater design solutions. - v.
 Whether the proposal includes appropriate stormwater quality monitoring associated with the design and construction stages as well as the consent holder's maintenance obligations.